systematic-magic/aop/front matter.rst

 	If one or more affiliation texts does not have zip code, then remove zip code from all texts.

 	- Check that only commas are used to separate parts of affiliation text.
 No other sepator is allowed.
-Comma before/after zip code is optional (however it should be used consistently: either all affiliation texts have comma before/after zip code or none.)
+Zip code can be separated from state or city name by space (however it should be used consistently: either space used for zip codes in all affiliations or in none).

 .. image:: /_static/html_aff_format.png
    :alt: Affiliation format